cryostatio/cryostat-legacy/HTTP_API.md

     `500` - There was an unexpected error.
 The body is an error message.

     `502` - JMX connection failed.
-This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the certificate.
+This is generally because the target application has SSL enabled over JMX, but Cryostat does not trust the certificate.

     ###### example
     ```
     $ curl localhost:8181/api/v1/targets/localhost/templates
     [{"name":"Profiling","description":"Low overhead configuration for profiling, typically around 2 % overhead.","provider":"Oracle","type":"TARGET"},{"name":"Continuous","description":"Low overhead configuration safe for continuous use in production environments, typically less than 1 % overhead.","provider":"Oracle","type":"TARGET"},{"name":"ALL","description":"Enable all available events in the target JVM, with default option values.
-This will be very expensive and is intended primarily for testing ContainerJFR's own capabilities.","provider":"ContainerJFR","type":"TARGET"}]
+This will be very expensive and is intended primarily for testing Cryostat's own capabilities.","provider":"Cryostat","type":"TARGET"}]
     ```

 * #### `TemplateDeleteHandler`

     ###### synopsis
-    Deletes an event template that was uploaded to Container JFR and is stored in `CONTAINER_JFR_TEMPLATE_PATH`.
+    Deletes an event template that was uploaded to Cryostat and is stored in `CRYOSTAT_TEMPLATE_PATH`.

     ###### request
     `DELETE /api/v1/templates/:templateName`